joerowell/INtrinsics/README.md

 Another excellent resource is the [Intel Intrinsics guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/).
 This contains detailed descriptions of each intrinsic instruction, and therefore it can be considered the canonical reference for how these intrinsics work.

-If you're interested in how fast given operations are, a must-read (for x86 at least) resource are [Agner Fog's instruction tables](https://www.agner.org/optimize/instruction_tables.pdf).
+If you're interested in how fast given operations are, a set of must-read (for x86 at least) resources are [Agner Fog's instruction tables](https://www.agner.org/optimize/instruction_tables.pdf).
 This painstakingly compiled resource details the latency and throughput of almost all of the x86 instructions across many different microachitectures.
 A very useful resource if you're interested in low-level optimisation.

 More generally: reading this header file requires some implicit understanding of how Intel SIMD intrinsics are implemented.
 This also requires some history: